mtngrown/mtngrown.github.io/source/pb/introduction.html.markdown

 Given the amount of material already available, why add more?

-The reason is simple: it's really hard to find a complete description and analysis of the *original* game.
+The reason is simple: it's really hard to find - in one place - a complete description and analysis of the *original* game.

 And that's what these web pages provide: some notes on Avalon Hill's PanzerBlitz game played out of the box, as originally shipped.